richKirl/TestProject/README.md

 # TestProject

-fix - orientation and set simple AI
+fix - orientation and set simple AI, but need fixes global orient< so yes in this time it global bug ;)

 now AnimationsRefactor - basic waveGenerator :) typicaly have some bugs on neworientations but nice ;)